fliphess/json2mqtt/README.md

 # Json HTTP to MQTT utility.

-Json2mqtt is a little python daemon that retrieves data from json api's and send selected fields to an MQTT broker.
+Json2mqtt is a little python daemon that retrieves data from json api's and sends selected fields to an MQTT broker.

-I wrote it to retrieve temperature data from my rooted Toon thermostat, but while still in the initial build phase, it became clear that it could be used for more than just toon data and as such it continued as a more generic tool.

-It is very useful to retrieve data from any api that returns json, select the required fields using jmespath and send it to a topic on a mqtt broker.
+It can be used to retrieve data from any http api that returns json.

-It starts a bunch of timers that crawl several endpoints.
+Write a (bunch of) schema file(s), feed it to the daemon by files or over mqtt and every interval you receive the returns on a mqtt topic.

-Using the schemas you can give fine-grained instructions to the daemon, both using predefined files or over MQTT.
+Using the schemas you can give fine-grained instructions to the daemon which elements you want to publish at which interval

 ## Timers

-Timers are http requests that are executed a defined amount of times or keep running periodically, that are running concurrently and send the defined data to MQTT

-all data that should be sent to the broker can be defined in a schema, which is a json definition that is used to pick all the required fields from the returned json api.

-All json files that match the jsonschema definition in the `schemas` directory that is defined in the config file are loaded at start-up unless explicitly disabled setting `"enabled": false` in the schema definition.
+For each schema, a new timer is started in its own thread.

+They remain in sleep state until the next interval, and keep doing this until their count value is reached (or indefinitely).

+When a timer triggers a new data retrieval, the requested fields and some metrics about the request are sent to the mqtt broker.

 ## Schemas

-### Introduction
+All schemas, in the `schemas_dir` directory, as configured in `settings.yaml` are loaded at start-up unless explicitly disabled setting `"enabled": false` in the schema definition.

-There are some predefined json schemas that can be loaded from the `schemas` directory in this repository or over MQTT that can be used to poll a rooted Toon.
+There are some predefined schemas that can be used in the `schemas` directory in this repository, that you can use to poll a rooted Toon.

+A schema is a json definition containing instructions for the daemon on which fields to publish to MQTT

-Additionally, you can write your own schemas and feed them to this service as a file or over MQTT.
+You can write your own schemas and feed them to this service as a file or over MQTT.

 ### Schema required fields